datacarpentry/shell-genomics/episodes/01-introduction.md

 ~~~
 {: .bash}

-We can see files and subdirectores are in this directory by running `ls`,
+We can see files and subdirectories are in this directory by running `ls`,
 which stands for "listing":

 ~~~